best in class

 If you’re encountering ice and snow, traction is even more important than waterproofing.
 “The reason you slip is because the top layer of ice melts and you have a layer of water between your shoe and the ice,” explains footwear and product designer Mark Britton.
 In order to increase flexibility and control in such conditions, he recommends laced boots, which will have a tighter, more customized fit.
 Grip is also key, Burt says: “Walking on ice, you can’t get a shoe that has no studs or no lugs on the bottom.
 You’re going to be slipping all over the place.”
 Sometimes no amount of grippy lugs or studs will save you from slipping on icy surfaces.
 For those conditions, we recommend checking out our guide to winter traction cleats.

-Best overall winter boots
+Best winter boots overall

 Waterproofing: Water-resistant leather | Insulation: None | Traction: Pull tabs, elastic gusset, lugged rubber sole

-Best insulated winter boots
+Best slip-on winter boots

-Waterproofing: Water-resistant leather | Insulation: Yes | Traction: Pull tabs, elastic gusset, lugged rubber sole
+Waterproofing: None | Insulation: Yes | Traction: Pull tabs, lugged rubber sole

 Best lace-up winter boots